Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 in Action 2022 competition.

-In May 2022, I started a three-year Juan de la Cierva Incorporación Postdoctoral Fellowship at
+Hertfordshire, UK.
+From 2022 to early 2024, I was a Juan de la Cierva Incorporación Postdoctoral Fellow at

 the Institute of Space Sciences (ICE-CSIC) in Barcelona, Spain,

-a senior postdoctoral researcher with Nanda Rea and others at the ICE on the ERC project MAGNESIA.
-In particular, I am leading the
+I also worked as a senior postdoctoral researcher with Nanda Rea and others at ICE on the ERC

-Before my time in Spain, I was a research fellow at the McGill
+Before moving to Spain, I was a research fellow at the McGill

 Space Institute (now the Trottier Space Institute) at McGill University in Montreal, Canada,